nxtd-dev/dash/Setup-Guide.md

 - **EAB HMAC Key:** Enter your EAB HMAC Key from ZeroSSL.

 ### Google Trust:
-**Important:** Google Trust isn't supported on Xera due it's requirments and the way it works, so please dont use it. \
+**Important:** Google Trust isn't supported on Get Free Website due it's requirments and the way it works, so please dont use it. \
 Refer to [Public CA Tutorial](https://cloud.google.com/certificate-manager/docs/public-ca-tutorial)
 - **Directory URL:** Enter the directory URL provided by Google Trust Services.
 - **EAB Key ID:** Enter your EAB Key ID from Google Trust Services.